27 Building a DSL

 #> -5 m

-You now have a language for unit-safe arithmetic. meters(5) + meters(3) reads like a sentence and does the right thing. meters(5) + seconds(3) fails clearly.
-This is what a DSL does: it makes correct code easy to write and incorrect code hard to ignore.
+You now have a language for unit-safe arithmetic. meters(5) + meters(3) reads like a sentence and does the right thing; meters(5) + seconds(3) fails clearly and immediately.
+This is what a DSL buys you: correct code that is easy to write and incorrect code that is hard to ignore.
+But arithmetic on its own only gets you so far.

 27.3.2 Unit conversion